 We will need the data from the crawler later for further analysis.
 Ideally, you can export it and then import it again in a Google Sheet.
 This will give you a very good overview of the different parameters.

 The Website Auditor, which we use in this example, also offers a nice report function.
 I can either view the report directly in the program or I can export it as a PDF.
-Now, of course, there are an enormous number of functions in each tool – but we don’t need each of them.
+Now, of course, there is an enormous number of functions in each tool – but we don’t need each of them.

 Depending on the scope of the audit, I would choose between the following metrics and export only the most important ones: